 - Tips - what to avoid doing

-Visit the article about the health of your email list to learn to effectively divide up your email list in Exponea in order for it to be healthy and of high quality.
+Have a look at the article about the health of your email list to learn to effectively segment your email list in Exponea to keep it healthy and of high quality.

 In order to become a reliable sender, you need to comply with a series of validation reports (SPF, DKIM), which essentially confirm that the email sender's domain is linked to your domain.
 This is a requirement for all of the Exponea clients.

 It is recommended to verify your domain with your ISPs right at the same time as fulfilling the technical requirements mentioned above.
 This will not directly help your email deliverability, but it is very helpful for identifying deliverability issues and for troubleshooting.
 Together with the verification of your domain, you will have access to ISP tools, which will provide you with information about the reputation of your domain and your IP addresses.
 It is recommended to check the data once in a while.
 These tools vary depending on the ISP.
 Here are links for a few of the major providers.

 - Google - Postmaster, What is Postmaster?, Verify your domain.

 - Yahoo - Feedback Loop